 Regular watering will keep any variety of Pennisetum grass happy.
 The species within this genus prefer moist conditions, so water when the top of the soil begins to feel dry.
 Aim to keep the soil consistently moist, but never soggy.
 Some varieties are drought tolerant and will not need as much watering.

 Temperature and Humidity

-Pennisetum grasses enjoy warm, humid environments and can be grown as perennials in zones 5 to 9.
+Pennisetum grasses enjoy warm, humid environments and can be grown as perennials in USDA Hardiness Zones 3 to 10.
 They thrive in sunny, hot, humid regions.
 However, these grasses can be grown as annuals in colder zones.
-They are not cold tolerant and will not survive cold winters.

 Types of Pennisetum